Swiss-Polar-Institute/data-management-guidance/documentation/backing_up_data.md

 * data are backed up on a [regular basis](#how-much-and-how-often), but particularly during collection and after making any changes;
 * that backed up versions of your data are identical to the primary copy.
 Whilst [checking](#checking-and-restoring-backups) that files have been copied, even if they are listed in the secondary location, using checksums will confirm they have been copied correctly;
 * that you can easily [restore](#checking-and-restoring-backups) your backups;
 * decide on a [directory structure](storing_data.md) and [file naming](file_naming.md) convention for your data and stick to it.
-Making changes to these (unless absolutely necessary) can create problems with backups because it is easy to lose track of what has been copied and what hasn't, which is the latest version and so on.
+Making changes to these (unless absolutely necessary) can create problems with backups because it is easy to lose track of what has been copied and what hasn't, which is the latest version and so on.;
+* if you will be backing up tens of GB or more of data, bear in mind how long a backup will take and bear that in mind when deciding how you will arrange your backup schedule.

 ## Creating a backup schedule ##